alastairmoody-madeye/Engineering-Ladders/Quality-Director.md

 # Quality Director

-The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high qualituy experience for our customers.
+The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high quality experience for our customers.

 | Level | Position |
 | :---: | :---: |